trendct/TrendDataMapper/README.md

 ## About
-TrendDataMapper is a D3 / DataMaps-based project library-to-be for making multiple tabbed or small-multiple maps.
+TrendDataMapper is a *very early-stage* D3 / DataMaps-based project library-to-be for making multiple tabbed or small-multiple maps.

 (c) 2015 Jake Kara / Trend CT